Squarespace Member Area

 Step 6: Market Your Membership

 Promote the exclusive content on your public pages, email list, and social media.
-Give visitors a clear reason to sign up - preview what's inside, highlight the value, and make the sign-up process simple.
+Give visitors a clear reason to sign up: preview what's inside, highlight the value, and make the sign-up process simple.
+A dedicated landing page that spells out the benefits and shows sample content consistently outperforms a generic sign-up prompt buried in the navigation.

 Managing Member Accounts